Asharalikhan4/Core-Subject-Notes/OperatingSystem.md

 - Context-switch times are highly dependent on hardware support.
 - If system consist multiple sets of registers then context switch, simply requires changing the pointer to the current register set.
 - But if there are more active processes than there are register sets, the system resorts to copying register data to and from memory, as before.

+# What is a Thread?
+Within a program, a thread is a separate execution path.
+It is a lightweight process that the operating system can schedule and run concurrently with other threads.
+The operating system creates and manages threads, and they share the same memory and resources as the program that created them.
+This enables multiple threads to collaborate and work efficiently within a single program.

+A thread is a single sequence stream within a process.
+Threads are also called as **lightweight processes** as it possess some of the properties of processes.
+Each thread belongs to exactly one process.

+In operating system that support multithreading, process can consist of many threads.

+These threads run in parallel improving the application performance.

+Each such thread has its own CPU state and stack, but they share the address space of the process and the environment.

+Threads can share common data so they do not need to use inter-process communication.

+Like the processes, threads also have states like ready, executing, blocked etc. priority can be assigned to the threads just like process and highest priority thread is scheduled first.

+Each thread has its own Thread Control Block (TCB).
+Like process, context switch occurs for the thread and register contents are saved in (TCB).

+As threads share the same address space and resources, synchronization is also required for the various activities of the thread.